-The FRF from u to d_a as well as from u to V_s are shown in Figure 4.3 and compared with the model.
+The experimentally measured FRF are loaded.
+The FRF from V_a to d_a as well as from V_a to V_s are shown in Figure 4.3 and compared with the model.
 They are both found to match quite well with the model.